rdarisi/auth0-sample/README.md

 # auth0-sample

 This is a sample application that demos the usage of scopes for access control with auth0.
-It also showcase the usage of rules for access control and profile enchancement.
+It also showcases the usage of rules for access control and profile enhancement.

 <img src="./doc/auth.png" />